 Court Records are public records.
 They include a case file containing a court docket and any filings and documents filed in the case.
 You are able to access your court records on their website, or at the clerk’s office of the court where the case was filed.

 Each and every state maintains a record of their state citizen’s criminal background.
 These databases are all linked so you can track criminal backgrounds from another state.
-Go to the Adams County Courthouse and check in person, or check online.
+Go to the Adams County Courthouse and check in person or you can check online.
 It is helpful to know the county, and in the event that the crime was in a different state, you may have to pay a fee for a more complete search.

 A criminal history search you are able to find out if a person has ever been arrested, charged or convicted for these crimes: